-Anaerobic Digestion Strategy
+Anaerobic Digestion (AD) Strategy

 The Government published an Anaerobic Digestion Strategy and Action Plan for England (2011) which commits to substantially increasing energy from waste through AD.
 The document states that the main way this can be achieved is by breaking down the barriers and unnecessary obstacles faced by this technology, which is already well established in Europe.
 These barriers include a lack of knowledge, lack of market for the end product and an absence of financial incentives.
-Since the publication of the action plan, there have been two annual progress reports published in 2012 and 2013 (16)
+The third and final annual report on the anaerobic digestion strategy and action plan 2011 was published in February 2015.
+This report also indicates where work should continue over the next few years.